New easy-to-use COVID-19 pills come with a catch - NewsBreak

 You’ll need a prescription first from a doctor or other authorized health worker.
 The U.S. government is buying the pills from Merck and Pfizer and providing them for free, but supplies will be limited initially.
 They’ll be shipped to states where they will be available at drugstores, community health centers and other places.
 Treatment lasts five days.

 Some pharmacists may be able to administer a quick COVID-19 test and prescribe the pills all in one visit.
-They already do this in many states for flu or strep throat.Hundreds more flights canceled because of staff shortages
+They already do this in many states for flu or strep throat.Beware of these 5 early omicron symptoms, study says

 WILL THE PILLS WORK FOR THE OMICRON VARIANT?